-Smart or Standard Texture
+Smart or Standard Texture - Adjustments

-In Exercise: Texture a mesh with reference points, the texturing was performed by Standard Texture.
+In the Exercise: Texture a mesh with reference points, the texturing was performed by Standard Texture.
 Now, we are going to use Smart Texture.
-These commands are almost similar in their use but technically different.
+This command is almost similar in its use but technically different.